 Replace your bathroom fixtures

 The next step that requires a bit more work should be replacing your bathroom fixtures.
 A stone bathtub is a much more durable and eco-friendly option than any other; low flow showerheads and faucets waste significantly less water; an eco toilet and bidet suite also wastes less water and some models even come equipped with warm air dryers to maximize your personal hygiene efforts.
 So, try to find a reliable, well-stocked retailer, such as this Sydney-based bathroom warehouse, and equip your bathroom with all the right fixtures.
+Another great source for your eco-friendly bathroon is toilet planner where you can get the best reviews and all the information you need to install the most updated bathroom fixtures to be sure your bathroom is truly earth-friendly.

 An average person uses around 100 gallons of water per day.
 However, this number can be significantly reduced if we start paying attention to our actions a bit more.
 For example, try to turn the water off when brushing your teeth and only turn it back on when you need to rinse.